New Evolution Global Tour: Critical reception

-The tour was well received following its conclusion, with The New York Times listing the tour's stop at the Prudential Center in New Jersey their second favorite concert in all of 2012.
-SSTV stated that tour were some of the best concerts among any girl group and Newsis commented the tour was reminiscent of a summer rock festival and "the performance was more complete than anything else".
+Writing for The Korea Times, Kwaak Je-yup praised the group's vocals, energy, and choreography, and commented that the production of the concert was "consistently excellent".
+SSTV stated that tour were some of the best concerts among any girl group, while Newsis commented the tour was reminiscent of a summer rock festival and "the performance was more complete than anything else".
+My Daily wrote that the tour "raised the quality of domestic concerts to a new level".